Emerald Cut vs Radiant Cut Diamond: The Most Clear-Cut Distinction

 View

-With the term ‘emerald cut’ emerging in the 1920s, it has often been associated with the era of Art Deco wherein clean lines and symmetry were in trend amongst the people and enjoyed their own class of popularity.
-Then in the 1940s, the cut was furthermore more refined and standardized which could be done with the invention of much more advanced and systematic diamond-cutting tools.
+With the term ‘emerald cut’ emerged in the 1920s, it has often been associated with the era of Art Deco wherein clean lines and symmetry were in trend amongst the people and enjoyed their own class of popularity.
+Then in the 1940s, the cut was further more refined and standardized which could be done with the invention of much more advanced and systematic diamond-cutting tools.

 Radiant Cut